nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>Reference<br>(Parameters)</td>
     <td>The output parameters of the evaluation, if any.</td>
-<td>This MUST be populated with current assertions received by the CDSS based on a <code class="highlighter-rouge">QuestionnaireResponse</code> sent from the EMS.</td>
+<td>This MUST be populated with current assertions received by the CDSS based on a <code class="highlighter-rouge">QuestionnaireResponse</code> sent from the EMS.
+Where an outputParameter can be interpreted by a system, it should be published as an observation.
+If the information can only be interpreted by a human, it should be published as a QuestionnaireResponse.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">result</code></td>